 It was that night I had to give her the bad news.
-I looked her in her beautiful eyes.
 I told her that in just a few short weeks I would be moving three hours away to finish my uni degree.
 A few years prior I dropped out due to what I call my quarter life crisis, aka a complete mental breakdown.
 But I knew this was the time to get it finally done.

 I told Sam about this move, understanding the weight of it.
 Understanding what an incredibly huge ask it was.
 Despite this, she agreed we had to give it a go.
 We stood face to face, as The Lovers, vulnerable and open and made the choice with our hearts.
 We were choosing love.
 We were choosing each other.

 But it wasn’t that simple.
 The overarching choice was each other, but that also meant we quickly had to define our values and work out what was most important to us.
 It meant hours spent each night on Facetime, committing to fostering our relationship.
 It meant choosing not to take partake in the uni party life I’d embraced the first time I was there.
 It meant long drives and lost sleep.
 Those first few months of our fresh relationship were formative and foundational.
 Our relationship survived and thrived because we chose with our hearts and wholly committed to each other.
 It blossomed because even in those difficult moments we stood face to face and communicated bravely with each other.
 Laid ourselves bare.
 Our love was our rocket fuel.